davidetorre92/Manifold-Table-Graph/README.md

 - **Graph Creation:** Generate graphs using the igraph library with edges based on distance metrics.
 - **Visualization:** Plot the graph to understand how different data is distributed

-**UPCOMING**
-- **Centrality Measurement:** Assess centrality to classify the typicality of entries.
-- **Clustering via community detection:** Search for communities in the graph to cluster the data points.

 ## Quickstart and Demo

 ### Downloading the Repository